nariman/kaggle-data-science-bowl-2017-aidence-model/msu-supercomputer/README.md

 * We have an access to the supercomputer
 * Together with us there're uncountable number of users
 * ...
+* Front machine is a CentOS Linux 7
 * There's GNU compilers for C/C++ (and, maybe, for other languages)
 * There's CUDA version 8 and 9 drivers
 * There's no Docker...
 Wait, what?!?
 * ...
-* We need own Python for independence of the default one
+* We need own Python for independence from the default one
 * We need to use Python environments for isolation (I still want the Docker!1)
-* We need a tool for 7zip files (Yes, Kaggle's datasets in a 7zip archives...)
+* We need a tool for 7zip files (Yes, Kaggle's datasets in 7zip archives...)
 * ...
 * OMG, we have `wget`